 These requirements ensure that certified veterinary herbalists possess a thorough understanding of the subject matter and can provide the highest level of care.
 The VBMA is committed to maintaining a standard of excellence within the field of veterinary herbalism, and we encourage candidates to meet these criteria as they pursue certification.

 - Successfully pass the comprehensive exam, which consists of 100-200 multiple choice questions, with a minimum grade of 75%.
+Maximum time allowed for the exam is 3 hours.

 - Contribute a minimum of 10 test questions that can be utilized in future exams, helping to enrich the knowledge base of our community within 3 years.